All the following saucy (and super easy) sides are linked to within recipe posts.

 Blend all ingredients until smooth, with a stick blender or food processor.
 Season to taste.

 This dressing goes beautifully with Poached chicken, asparagus and avocado salad.
-It’s also fabulous brushed over grilled or barbecued mushroom and haloumi cheese skewers.

 Serves 4–6.
 Makes ⅓ cup.